atoum/atoum/README.markdown

 	# php -m | grep -i xml

-If `Xml` or equivalent gets displayed, then the module is properly installed.-- Should you wish to monitor the coverage rate of your code by the unitary tests, the [Xdebug](http://xdebug.org/) will be required.
+If `Xml` or equivalent gets displayed, then the module is properly installed.-- Should you wish to monitor the coverage rate of your code by the unit tests, the [Xdebug](http://xdebug.org/) will be required.
 On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal :

 	# php -m | grep -i xdebug

 If `Xdebug` or equivalent gets displayed, then the module is properly installed.

-## A unitary test framework that can be made operational in 5 minutes !
+## A unit testing framework that can be made operational in 5 minutes !

 ### Step 1 : Install *atoum*

 You just have to download [its PHAR archive](http://downloads.atoum.org/nightly/mageekguy.atoum.phar) and store it where you wish, for example under `/path/to/project/tests/mageekguy.atoum.phar`.
-This PHAR archive contains the latest development version to pass the totality of *atoum*'s unitary tests.
+This PHAR archive contains the latest development version to pass the totality of *atoum*'s unit tests.
 *atoum*'s source code is also available via [the github repository](https://github.com/mageekguy/atoum).

 ### Step 2 : Write your tests